 When decorated for Christmas, the tree is surrounded by smaller Christmas trees representing each of the 50 states and US territories.
 Each of those trees is decorated with ornaments made by people from the area represented.
 There is also an extensive model railroad layout set up around the base of the tree.

 A pit with a burning yule log and other Christmas displays complete the decorations.

-The Hallmark Channel will telecast the lighting ceremony on December 5.
+The 2017 National Christmas Tree Lighting Ceremony was held on Thursday, Nov 30.
+The Hallmark Channel telecast the lighting ceremony on December 4.

 The Park Service has made it much easier to get your free tickets to the National Christmas Tree Lighting through an online lottery!
 The online ticket lottery is normally held in early October or November.

 Go to the National Christmas Tree site for details on how to register for the lottery.
 The 2017 lottery has already closed on October 16.

 Good luck!
 Back in my day, we had to show up in person at the crack of dawn and wait in the cold for a chance at tickets.

 The National Christmas Tree is located at the northern part of the Ellipse in Washington DC.
 The Ellipse is a large open area between the White House and the Washington Monument.

 You can see the tree itself by zooming in on the satellite map below.
 See that big tree all by itself inside the walkway that goes around the Ellipse?
 That's our Christmas Tree.